Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 Luckily, we live in a time where there is an abundance of money-saving tools and tips that can lead you to financial freedom.

 Some of my favorite money-saving apps and services include:

 - YNAB (You Need A Budget) (create a budget)

 - Honey (automatically adds coupons for you during checkout)

-Understanding retirement and how it works is very confusing to people, which is understandable since no one really teaches us how our retirement savings work.
+Understanding retirement and how it works is very confusing to people, which is understandable since no one teaches us how our retirement savings to work.

 4. How student loans work

 Student loans are confusing and intimidating to many, leaving many people taking student loans out without even really understanding how they work.